 - Make sure the message is free of broken links.

 - Do not abuse colors and fonts.
 Email filters consider irregular font colors and sizes, as well as invisible text.
-Even if a message with abused text design passes through spam filters, a recipient is likely to send it to spam folder manually.
+Even if a message with abused text design passes through spam filters, a recipient is likely to send it to the spam folder manually.

 - Use your brand’s name in the “from” header.
-This reduces the spam complaints rate and increases open rate.
+This reduces the spam complaints rate and increases the open rate.
 Also, it is a good practice to use a front person as an email campaign sender.
 In this case, add “from <your brand>” to the header to increase credibility.
 For example, Patrick Cosworth from Mailtrap.

 - You can brand other elements of your email campaign including subject lines, headers, and even links.
 This is good for building recognition and sorting the email by folders.